akiarostami/iransans/README.md

-# PersianFonts IRANSans
+# IRANSans

 The CSS and web font files to easily self-host the “IRANSans” font.
-Please visit the main [Fontsource monorepo](https://github.com/akiarostami/PersianFont) to view more details on this package.
+Please visit the [github repo](https://github.com/akiarostami/iransans) to view more details on this package.

 ## Installation

-PersianFonts assumes you are using a bundler, such as Webpack, to load in CSS.
+We assumes you are using a bundler, such as Webpack, to load in CSS.
 Solutions like [CRA](https://create-react-app.dev/), [Gatsby](https://www.gatsbyjs.org/) and [Next.js](https://nextjs.org/) are prebuilt examples that are compatible.

 ```javascript
 yarn add @akiarostami/iransans // npm install @akiarostami/iransans